5.1 Effects of Altitude and Atmospheric Conditions

 where T is the true temperature at the firing point and T std is the standard atmospheric temperature at that altitude, both in degrees Fahrenheit.
 The pressure adjustment factor F P is given by

-where is the true barometric pressure at the firing location and P std is the standard pressure for that altitude.
+where P is the true barometric pressure at the firing location and P std is the standard pressure for that altitude.
 Both pressure values may be in either millimeters or inches of Hg , as long as both are in the same units.

 Step 3 of the procedure is to adjust for relative humidity both in the sea level standard atmospheric conditions and the true conditions at the firing location.
 The relative humidity correction factor F RHis given by the